kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 A `secret` is a reference to a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) in Kubernetes.
 An extra `iso` disk will be allocated which has to be mounted on a VM.
 To mount the `secret` users can use `cloudInit` and the disks serial number.
 The `secretName` needs to be set for a reference to the created kubernetes `Secret`.

-> **Note:** Currently, the Secret update propagation is not supported.
-After the update, only a pod will be aware of changes, not running VMIs.
+> **Note:** Currently, Secret update propagation is not supported.
+If a Secret is updated, only a pod will be aware of changes, not running VMIs.

 > **Note:** Due to a Kubernetes CRD [issue](https://github.com/kubernetes/kubernetes/issues/68466), you cannot control the paths within the volume where Secret keys are projected.